hotosm/learnosm/_posts/en/josm/1800-11-09-editing-with-josm.md

 Using GPS Data and Field Papers
 -------------------------------
-In the previous chapters we saw how to collect data with a GPS and Field Papers, and how to load it into JOSM as a layer.
+In the Mobile Mapping chapter you can see how to collect data with a GPS, a mobile phone and Field Papers, and how to load it into JOSM as a layer.

 Once you have surveyed with one of these tools, you still need to add the information into OpenStreetMap digitally.